Gratski/Seguranca_1/README.md

 keys/certificates.trustStore

 ## Run server in the command line:
-java -Djava.security.manager -Djava.security.policy==server.policy -cp ./bin/ server.MyWhatsServer 23456 segredo
+java -Djava.security.manager -Djava.security.policy==server.policy -cp ./bin/ server.MyWhatsServer 23456

 ## What follows next is an interaction of three users using MyWhats application